BOOK EDITING SERVICES

 -

-Spelling, grammar, punctuation, and capitalization
+Spelling, punctuation, and capitalization errors

 -

-Verb tense consistency and pronoun use
+Verb tense consistency

 -